hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 <a href="{{ site.baseurl }}/index.html"><i class='fa fa-home'></i> Home</a>

 ### Introduction
-In the [previous post]({% post_url 2024-02-24-controlling-home-power-plant-with-ai-part-1 %}), we introduced a small solar power plant.
+In a [previous post]({% post_url 2024-02-24-controlling-home-power-plant-with-ai-part-1 %}), we introduced our small solar power plant.
-We can consume the energy it produces, store it in its battery, or sell it to the grid.
+We can consume the energy it produces, store it in a battery, or sell it to the grid.

-Previously, we developed a simple scheduler that let us preset when to charge the battery and when to discharge it.
+We developed a simple
+scheduler that let us preset when to charge the battery, and when to use or sell the energy from it.
 The downside of such approach was that users still had to figure out the best settings by themselves.

-If we wanted to help users, we needed to make the system more autonomous.
+If we wanted to make their life easier, we needed to make it more autonomous.

-In the following sections, we will discuss how our understanding of the problem evolved, we'll introduce our optimization method, and we'll show how we predict variables going into the optimization.
+In the following sections, we'll discuss how our understanding of the problem evolved, we'll introduce our optimization method, and we'll explain how we predict variables going into the optimization.
 Next, we'll present our rudimentary UI, and show how it all works together.

 ## Defining the Problem